AlessandroRizzetto/Morphing-Slices/README.md

 Now the virtual slice has been created on top of the physical topology.

 ### PoC
-Using the "pingall" command, it is possible to verify the structare of the newly created virtual topology.
+Using the "pingall" command, it is possible to verify the structure of the newly created virtual topology.
 This command allows you to follow the path of the packets and see that it indeed isn't the one of the base physical topology but the one determined by the running controller.
 Another way to explore the newly created topology is to use the script "check.sh" which simply dumps the flow for each switch.

 ##### FullOpen: